 - Those who are at risk because of an underlying health issue or who are 60 or older are strongly encouraged, for their own health, to avoid the risk of attending public celebrations of the Mass.

 - If you have small children for whom wearing a mask for extended periods of time is a concern then you may wish to refrain from attending or make other arrangements for the care of your children.

-- Remember during phase one of this process we have been reduced to 10% of capacity.
-We don't want to turn people away but we cannot allow any more than 57 faithful into the church.
+- Remember during this phase of this process we have a reduced capacity in our church.
+We don't want to turn people away but we cannot allow more than our limited capacity to ensure social distancing is in place.

 - St. Gabriel will continue to live stream the Mass on Wednesdays at 8:15 am and Saturday at 4 pm for the foreseeable future and we urge those at risk to take advantage of this.
 Please see our website www.stgabrielskc.net or like us on Facebook at St. Gabriel Catholic Church.